bruno-orengo/Game-of-Life/README.md

 This code is already completed, I do not intend to further modify it and no more features will be added since it was made as a simple exercize.

+## How to Use It

+Just compile the main.c file and run the program.
+Make sure to follow the menu options and that's it.

 ## Example